Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   - Covered by base requirements

-If you want to utilize any/all of the connection methods to Azure Storage, then install all three of ``azure-servicemanagement-legacy``, ``azure-storage``, and ``requests``.
+If you want to utilize any/all of the connection methods to Azure Storage, then install all of the requirements as specified above.
 You can install these packages using pip, easy_install or through standard setup.py procedures.
-As of this script version 0.9.9.0, it no longer supports the legacy Azure Python SDK, i.e., ``azure`` package with version < 1.0.0 due to breaking changes in the azure packages.
+These dependencies will be automatically installed if using a package-based install or setup.py.

 Introduction
 ------------